-This is closer to a foccaccia dough than a traditional pizza dough. it’s chewier and saltier, which we prefer.
+This is closer to a focaccia dough than a traditional pizza dough. it’s chewier and saltier, which we prefer.

-- stir in 2 cups of flour. you can also use up to one cup of cornmeal. keep adding flour until you can’t stir any more.
+stir in 2 cups of flour. you can substitute up to one cup of cornmeal. keep adding flour until you can’t stir any more.

 Focaccia is “over-risen” dough, so the longer you leave it the fluffier it will be.
 You can let it rise for 3 hours.

 Bake for 20 minutes until you see some golden brown.